ivylaboratory/angular-carousel/README.md

 ## Browser support

 IvyCarousel supports the most recent two versions of all major browsers: Chrome (including Android 4.4-10), Firefox, Safari (including iOS 9-13), and Edge.

+## Roadmap

+`slidesToShow` - the number of cells to display, regardless of the width of the container.
+`centerMode` - center the cells inside the container (Pro version).
+`fade` - fade in and fade out animation.
+`adaptiveHeight` - the height of the container is set based on the height of the tallest cell currently visible.
+`groupCells` - the cells will behave as grouped, the group will include the number of visible cells that fit into the container area.